pmean/build-website/text/05/SearchLiterature.md

 The first two are critical reviews of a paper:

--   Astin JA, Harkness E, Ernst E. The efficacy of \"distant healing\": a systematic review of randomized trials.
+-   Astin JA, Harkness E, Ernst E. The efficacy of "distant healing": a systematic review of randomized trials.
 Ann Intern Med.
 2000 Jun 6;132:903-10.